OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 ![interval_tree_range_query]({{ site.url }}/assets/interval_tree_range_query.png){:height="60%" width="60%"}

-Here, N is the number of discretized timestamps.
-Not to be confused with N as the number of events.
+Here, N is the number of discretized timestamps - not to be confused with N as the number of events.
 This is a very typical use-case of segment trees, and so typical optimizations like lazy propagation play important practical roles to prevent redundant updates.
+The segment tree displayed in the diagram above is binary but does not need to be - increasing the branching factor decreases the depth of the tree but adds overhead to queries.
 Note that we can use [fenwick trees](https://en.wikipedia.org/wiki/Fenwick_tree) for the same purpose.
 To keep this blog fairly self-contained, we only discuss segment trees.

 ### Alternative Segment Tree Representation